Polluted Environment is Responsible for One-Quarter of Global Deaths

 Over two telephone conversations on Friday, Donald J. Trump, the Republican presidential candidate, discussed his views on foreign policy with Maggie Haberman and David E. Sanger of The New York Times.
 Here is an edited transcript of their interview (or just the highlights).

 HABERMAN: I wanted to ask you about some things that you said in Washington on Monday, more recently.
 But you’ve talked about them a bunch.
-So, you have said on several occasions that you […]
+So, you have said on several occasions that […]

 Read the Full Article